iranzo/velasco/README.md

 ### Silenced

 This toggles the chat's *silence* (off by default).
 Having the chat *silenced* means that possible user mentions that may appear in randomly generated messages, will be disabled by enveloping the '@' between parentheses.
 This will avoid Telegram mention notifications, specially useful for those who have the group chat muted.

+## When does the bot send a message?

+The bot will send a message, guaranteed:

+- If someone sends the `/speak` command, and have permissions to do so.
+- If `period` messages have been read by the bot since the last time it sent a message.

+In addition, the bot will have a random chance to:

+- Reply to a message that mentions it (be it the username, like "@velascobot", or a name from a list of given nicknames, like "Velasco").
+  - The chance of this is the answer probability configured with the `/answer` command.
+  - This does not affect the `period` countdown.
+- Send a guaranteed message as a reply to a random recent read message (see [below](#readers-short-term-and-long-term-memory)) instead of sending it normally.
+  - The chance of this is the `reply` variable in `Speaker`, and the default is `1`.
+- Send a second message just after sending one (never a third one).
+  - The chance of this is the `repeat` variable in `Speaker`, and the default is `0.05`.